Payday Loans Becoming a Viable Option to Credit Limits

 A lot of Americans are left to fend for themselves in the struggling economy.
-Those who have jobs are looking for payday loan aid.
+Those who have jobs are looking for 3 month payday loans as aid.
 Those who don’t are looking to extra money-making jobs on the side to tide them over.
 Everyone is looking to 2010 for true answers and improvements in the economy, but whether or not it will benefit people like they think has yet to be seen.
 No one can accurately predict what the future will hold.

 Is Relying On Credit An Option?